Beaumont-Hamel Newfoundland Memorial: 51st Division Monument

 Overlooking Y Ravine is the memorial to 51st (Highland) Division.
 The ground originally donated by the commune of Beaumont-Hamel to the Veterans of the 51st Division was found to be unstable because of the many dugouts beneath it.
 Lieutenant Colonel Nangle offered a location overlooking Y Ravine within the Beaumont-Hamel Newfoundland Memorial site.
 The Y ravine had been the scene of fierce fighting for the division on 13 November 1916.
 The selected sculptor for the 51st Division Monument was George Henry Paulin.
 The base of the monument consists of rough blocks of Rubislaw granite which were produced by Garden & Co. in Aberdeen, Scotland, and are assembled in a pyramid form.
 Company Sergeant Major Bob Rowan of the Glasgow Highlanders was used as the model for the kilted figure atop the memorial.
 The figure faces east towards the village of Beaumont-Hamel.
 On the front is a plaque inscribed in Gaelic: La a'Blair s'math n Cairdean which in English translates as "Friends are good on the day of battle".
 The 51st Division Monument was unveiled on 28 September 1924 by Marshal of France Ferdinand Foch, the former Allied Supreme Commander.
 The memorial was rededicated on 13 July 1958, the front panel now referring to not only those who died during the First World War but the Second as well.
 A wooden Celtic cross directly across the track from the memorial was originally sited at High Wood and subsequently moved to the Newfoundland site.
 The cross commemorates the men of the 51st Highland Division who fell at High Wood in July 1916.

 The Danger Tree

 The Danger Tree had been part of a clump of trees located about halfway into No Man's Land and had originally been used as a landmark by a Newfoundland Regiment trench raiding party in the days before the Battle of the Somme.
 British and German artillery bombardments eventually stripped the tree of leaves and left nothing more than a shattered tree trunk.
 During the Newfoundland Regiment's infantry assault, the tree was once again used as a landmark, where the troops were ordered to gather.
-The tree was, however, a highly visible landmark for the German artillery and the site proved to be a location where the German shrapnel was particularly deadly.
+The tree was a highly visible landmark for the German artillery and the site proved to be a location where the German shrapnel was particularly deadly.
 As a result, the regiment suffered a large concentration of casualties around the tree.
 A replica representation of the twisted tree now stands at the spot.